Addiction In Columbus, Ohio: Stages and Warning Signs

 At this stage, regular use continues to increase and negatively impacts the person’s life.

-Risky use is also characterized by hiding drug use and changing medical practitioners from time to time if the issue is prescription drugs.
+Risky use is also characterized by hiding drug use and changing medical practitioners from time to time, if the issue is prescription drugs.
 The person’s relationships with other people may also begin to deteriorate.

 5. Dependence

-The marking point of the stage is that a person no longer uses the drug for medicinal or relaxation purposes but due to reliance.
+The marking point of the stage is that a person no longer uses the drug for medicinal or relaxation purposes, but due to reliance.

 The individual has already become tolerant of the drug and must use more to get the same effects, which impacts them physically and psychologically.
 Physically, they have used a specific drug for a long time, and their body has learned to rely on it.

-When a person abruptly stops the intake, the body reacts with withdrawal symptoms, generally characterized by uncomfortable symptoms according to the National Library of Medicine published in 2009.
-People may continue to use a substance to avoid withdrawal symptoms.
+When a person abruptly stops the intake, the body reacts with withdrawal symptoms, generally characterized by uncomfortable symptoms.
+People continue to use a substance to avoid withdrawal symptoms.
+The drug, therefore, becomes a coping mechanism for hard times and is commonly taken in response to stressful situations.

-The craving for the substance becomes intense, and they may come to believe that they need the drug to live.
+The craving for the substance becomes intense, and they come to believe that they need the drug to live.
 A loved one will most likely resist friends’ and family’s efforts to help.

 6. Addiction